-While they may vary depending on the department, the following qualities are vital for succeeding in any managing position, and often come up as trouble spots for those new to management.
+While they may vary depending on the department, the following managerial qualities are vital for succeeding in any management position, and often come up as trouble spots for those new to leadership roles.

 The good news is that most people are promoted to management because they are recognized for their results-driven attitude and ability to build relationships, which are vital to possessing these top managerial qualities.
 Oftentimes however, new managers have room to improve on some or all of these five top qualities.
 Here are three steps to transitioning associates into managerial roles:

 A vital first step to helping managers be the best they can be is deciding what skills and behaviors are the most important for the company’s leaders.

 Set up a way to convey these attributes to employees, whether through face-to-face meetings, a one-pager or an online learning course.
 It’s important to make the attitudes and behaviors that are expected of managers clear.

 Ensuring continuous application and development of the company’s most valued skills is essential to keeping them implemented.
 With checkpoints, evaluations or follow-ups, managers can continue developing their abilities and reach their potential.